April 24, 2012

 December 28, 2010 2

-On the day before Christmas Eve, we were drawn to our old stomping ground of Annapolis, MD to meet up with some old friends from our high school and college years, who had recently made the venture home to celebrate the holidays.
+to meet up with some old friends from our high school and college years, who had recently made the venture home to celebrate the holidays.
 In particular, our long-time friend John had made the hike all the way from Darwin, Australia; and our long-time friend (and regular Bob Ganoosh commenter) Adam “Barget” made the trans-continental flight from Los Angeles.
 Such an important reunion required a special venue: someplace with excellent food and drinks; someplace lively but not too loud, so that we can talk and catch-up; and of course, someplace that wouldn’t break our budget.
 Sadly, we chose Cadillac Ranch, which failed all of these criteria.

 As we walked into the dark restaurant we were immediately struck with the question: “what is the theme of this restaurant, anyway?”
 The restaurant is dimly lit, accented by neon lights and pictures of rock bands.
 Hundreds of old license plates line the ceiling, and a mechanical bull is situated in the back corner.
 Music was playing, but was drowned out by audio of the Pittsburgh Steelers beating up on the Carolina Panthers.
 Is this a Texas steakhouse?
 Is this a rock-and-roll bar?
 Our server didn’t know and neither did we.